SIMMC 2.0: A Task-oriented Dialog Dataset for Immersive Multimodal Conversations: Task Formulation

 \subsection{Multimodal Disambiguation}

 \sk{ In a real-world conversation, humans often use shorthands (coreferences) in order to refer to objects / events that have already been mentioned in the dialog.
 While we reserve modeling coreference resolution as a challenging task in \refsec{sec:coreference_task}, it is important for the system to recognize ambiguous uses of such coreferences even before attempting to resolve them.
-For example, consider \textit{`A: The blue trouser is priced at \$45.
-U: What about \underline{those}?'}, where the phrase \underline{those} could be ambiguous in following situations: (a) The user refers to a group of trousers without specifying the exact one they have in mind, (b) The user incorrectly uses a shorthand for a novel pair of trousers not mentioned in the dialog due to conversational brevity.
-In either cases, identifying the need for disambiguation and responding with \textit{`Which one are you talking about?
+For example, consider \textit{`A: The blue trousers are priced at \$45.
+U: What about \underline{those}?'}, where the phrase \underline{those} could be ambiguous in the following situations: (a) The user refers to a group of trousers without specifying the exact one they have in mind, (b) The user incorrectly uses a shorthand for a novel pair of trousers not mentioned in the dialog due to conversational brevity.
+In either cases, identifying the need for disambiguation and responding with \textit{`Which ones are you talking about?
 The red or the green pair?'} is a desirable trait for a robust assistant system.
-We formulate the task of multimodal disambiguation to test this ability of the system. }
+The multimodal disambiguation task tests this ability of the agent. }

 \sk{ More concretely, given the dialog history and the current user utterance, multimodal disambiguation requires the agent to predict a binary label conditioned on the multimodal context, to indicate the presence of a referential ambiguity in the user utterance.
 This label could also be useful for other downstream tasks like assistant response generation (\refsec{sec:response_generation_task}) in order to continue the conversation in a meaningful way.
 We use accuracy to measure and compare model performances for this task. }